amdolan/node-connect-pg-pool/README.md

 ## Advanced options

-* **pg** - Recommended.
-If you want the session store to use the same database module (compatible with [pg](https://www.npmjs.org/package/pg) / [pg.js](https://www.npmjs.org/package/pg.js)) as the rest of your app, then send it in here.
-Useful as eg. the connection pool then can be shared between the module and the rest of the application.
-Also useful if you want this module to use the native bindings of [pg](https://www.npmjs.org/package/pg) as this module itself only comes with [pg.js](https://www.npmjs.org/package/pg.js).
+* **pool** - Required.
+The session store will use the same connection pool as the rest of your app.
 * **ttl** - the time to live for the session in the database – specified in seconds.
 Defaults to the cookie maxAge if the cookie has a maxAge defined and otherwise defaults to one day.
-* **conString** - if you don't have your PostgreSQL connection string in the `DATABASE_URL` environment variable (as you do by default on eg. Heroku) – then you need to specify the connection [string or object](https://github.com/brianc/node-postgres/wiki/pg#connectstring-connectionstring-function-callback) here so that this module that create new connections.
-Needen even if you supply your own database module.
 * **schemaName** - if your session table is in another Postgres schema than the default (it normally isn't), then you can specify that here.
 * **tableName** - if your session table is named something else than `session`, then you can specify that here.
 * **pruneSessionInterval** - sets the delay in seconds at which expired sessions are pruned from the database.
 Default is `60` seconds.
 If set to `false` no automatic pruning will happen.
 Automatic pruning weill happen `pruneSessionInterval` seconds after the last pruning – manual or automatic.